-Mindfulness & Meditation For Entrepreneurs
+Mindfulness & Meditation For Busy People

-If you’re a busy entrepreneur, your best bet for adopting a new, mindfulness-filled lifestyle is to make a plan.
+If you’re a busy person, your best bet for adopting a new, mindfulness-filled lifestyle is to make a plan.
 Explore all the different options and decide on an approach that will work for you.

 Meanwhile, here are twenty-one tips to provide you with shortcuts – the sort of tips that help, not distract!

 - Back Trouble?
 Invest in a Meditation Chair